Dalit Buddhist movement: After Ambedkar's death

-The Buddhist movement was somewhat hindered by Ambedkar's death so shortly after his conversion.
+The Buddhist movement was somewhat hindered by Ambedkar's death in 1956 so shortly after his conversion.
 It did not receive the immediate mass support from the Untouchable population that Ambedkar had hoped for.
 Division and lack of direction among the leaders of the Ambedkarite movement have been an additional impediment.
-According to the 2011 census, there are currently 8.44 million Buddhists in India, at least 6.5 million of whom are Marathi Buddhists in Maharashtra.
+However, in 1990, Scheduled Caste status was extended to individuals converted to Buddhism, which contributed to a 35.3% increase in the total Buddhist population from 4,719,796 in 1981 to 6,387,500 in 1991.
+According to the 2011 census, there are currently 8.44 million Buddhists in India among which 5.76 million are SCs, at least 6.5 million of whom are Marathi Buddhists in Maharashtra.
 This makes Buddhism the fifth-largest religion in India and 6% of the population of Maharashtra, but less than 1% of the overall population of India.

 The Buddhist revival remains concentrated in two states: Ambedkar's native Maharashtra, and Uttar Pradesh – the land of Bodhanand Mahastavir, Acharya Medharthi and their associates.